 Most recruiters and hiring managers are looking for ways to streamline their resume review and interview processes.
 The sooner they can fill positions, the sooner that critical talent is hired and on board.
 But getting through the mass of resumes, and then conducting high volumes of phone interviews, slows the process.

 Video interviews allow recruiters to watch video interviews on a more flexible schedule, rather than trying to coordinate with a candidate’s schedule.
-They can also eliminate candidates who wouldn’t be a strong match early on, rather than scheduling time to do a phone interview, saving sometimes an average of 30 to 60 minutes of time per candidate.
+They can also eliminate candidates who wouldn’t be a strong match early on, rather than scheduling time to do a 30 minute phone interview.

-In addition, during an age in which more companies are engaging with and hiring off-shore talent, it can be uniquely difficult to coordinate schedules wherein you are able to conduct phone interviews.
+In an age in which more companies are engaging with and hiring off-shore talent, it can be difficult to coordinate schedules where you are able to conduct phone interviews.
 Video interviewing saves time and eases the process with candidates in other countries and time zones.

 This is where live video interviews can be an integral part of the process.
 Rather than conducting traditional phone interviews, conducting a live video interview provides a more personal experience.
 In addition to the fact that live video interviews can be done from anywhere, they are recorded, and can be viewed at another time by other hiring decision makers on the interview panel.